EdwinWu1423/diligent-computing/README.md

 if the location of the explorer is at the location of the treasure, return

 ## English or pseudocode description of algorithm
+if location of explorer equals location of treasure
+	return
+else
+	for each position in maze
+		test each possible next position (up, down, left or right relative to current explorer position) to see if position is legal if legal position
+			invoke recursive abstraction
+		move current position to the previous position

 ## class(es), with fields and methods